lperezcas16/printf/README.md

 ------------- | -------------
   %c  | Prints a Character
   %d - %i | Prints an Integer
-  %b  | Prints a Binary
+  %b  | Prints a Binary.
-  %u  | Prints an Unsigned Integer
+  %u  | Prints an Unsigned Integer.
-  %o  | Prints an Octal representaction of integer
+  %o  | Prints an Octal representaction of integer.
-  %x  | Prints a Hexadecimal representation of unsigned integer \(lower case\)
+  %x  | Prints a Hexadecimal representation of unsigned integer \(lower case\).
-  %X  | Prints a Hexadecimal representation of unsigned integer \(upper case\)
+  %X  | Prints a Hexadecimal representation of unsigned integer \(upper case\).
-  %s  | Print a String
+  %s  | Print a String.

 ---
 ## EXAMPLES :floppy_disk: